 But there is no such thing as a free lunch.
-When decision are guided or made by algorithms we risk facing a number of challenges to some of our most valued principles of transparency, accountability and the right to challenge any decision affecting your life.
+When decisions are guided or made by algorithms we face a number of challenges to some of our most valued principles of transparency, accountability and the right to challenge any decision affecting your life.

 Through a series of dilemmas, we will engage the audience in deciding how best to use AI, Big Data and Machine Learning in the real life settings where it must prove it´s worth.